-Applicants should be registered as a General Nurse with An Bord Altranais with a minimum of one year's post registration nursing experience, and should be engaged in cardiovascular or intensive care nursing.
+Applicants should be registered as a General Nurse with An Bord Altranais and have a minimum of one year's post-registration nursing experience.

-Candidates who undertake the cardiovascular pathway must be employed in a Coronary Care Unit (CCU)/Catheterisation Laboratory or Combined Coronary-Intensive Care Unit at the commencement of, and for the duration of, the programme.
-In addition, each student must provide documented evidence from the Director of Nursing which guarantees a placement in a Coronary Care Unit for a minimum of six months to run simultaneously with specialist modules.
+Candidates who undertake the cardiovascular pathway must be employed in a Coronary Care Unit, Cardiac Catheterisation Laboratory or a Combined Coronary/Intensive Care Unit at the commencement and for the duration of the programme.

-Candidates who undertake the intensive care pathway must be employed in an Intensive Care Unit/High Dependency Unit or Combined Intensive Care - Coronary Care Unit at the commencement of, and for the duration of, the programme.
-In addition, each student must provide documented evidence from the Director of Nursing, which guarantees a placement in an Intensive Care Unit for a minimum of six months to run simultaneously with specialist modules.
+Candidates who undertake the intensive care pathway must be employed in an Intensive Care Unit or a Combined Intensive/Coronary Care Unit at the commencement and for the duration of the programme.

+All candidates must provide documented evidence from the Director of Nursing that guarantees placement in an appropriate critical care unit for the duration of the programme.